Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/08_Lustre.md

 HPE Cray EX systems go even one step further.
 Lustre is the only network file system directly served to the compute nodes.
-Other network file system come via a piece of software called Data Virtualisation Service (abbreviated DVS) that basically forward I/O requests to servers in the management section of the cluster where the actual file system runs.
+Other network file system come via a piece of software called Data Virtualisation Service (abbreviated DVS) that basically forwards I/O requests to servers in the management section of the cluster where the actual file system runs.
-This is part of the measures that Cray takes in Cray Operating System to minimise OS jitter on the compute nodes to improve scalability of applications.
+This is part of the measures that Cray takes in Cray Operating System to minimise OS jitter on the compute nodes to improve scalability of applications, and to reduce the memory footprint of the OS on the compute nodes.

 ## Lustre building blocks